 On December 15, 2003, Enterprise Products Partners L.P. ("Enterprise") and certain of its affiliates, El Paso Corporation ("El Paso") and certain of its affiliates and GulfTerra Energy Partners, L.P. ("GulfTerra") and certain of its affiliates entered into a series of definitive agreements pursuant to which Enterprise and GulfTerra will merge.
 In connection with the proposed merger, a subsidiary of Enterprise will purchase the outstanding ownership interests in El Paso Hydrocarbons, L.P. and El Paso NGL Marketing Company, L.P. from El Paso (after adjustment by the seller for certain retained assets and liabilities as described in the associated purchase and sale agreement dated December 15, 2003).
-The purpose of this Current Report on Form 8-K is to file the audited combined financial statements of El Paso Hydrocarbons, L.P. and El Paso NGL Marketing Company, L.P. for the years ended December 31, 2003, 2002 and 2001 pursuant to the requirements of S-X Rule 3-05 (a) and (b).
+The purpose of this Current Report on Form 8-K is to file the unaudited combined financial statements of El Paso Hydrocarbons, L.P. and El Paso NGL Marketing Company, L.P. at June 30, 2004 and December 31, 2003 and for the six months ended June 30, 2004 and 2003.
 Enterprise is filing these financial statements with this report so that they will be incorporated by reference in its currently effective registration statements.